huggingface/blog/intel-fast-embedding.md

 # Fast Embeddings with 🤗 Optimum Intel and fastRAG

-## Introduction

-Embedding models play a vital role in information retrieval by encoding textual data into vector representations that possess both semantic and contextual meaning.
-These models effectively capture the intricate relationships between words and documents, thereby enabling more accurate and efficient information searching.
-Moreover, by utilizing dense vector representations, embedding models allow for straightforward similarity calculations such as cosine similarity.

-Embedding models provide us with semantic (dense) encoding.
-Semantic and sparse information retrieval are two distinct approaches to retrieving information from an index.
-Sparse retrieval involves searching through a large collection by matching terms or phrases, whereas semantic retrieval focuses on understanding the context and meaning behind the words in a document.
-Semantic retrieval can provide more accurate results by considering the overall meaning of a sentence or paragraph, whereas sparse retrieval may miss important information if it only focuses on specific keywords.
-However, dense retrieval is far more compute-heavy than traditional lexical-based matching algorithms (e.g., BM25).

-Embedding models are primarily utilized during the retrieval phase of retrieval augmented generation (RAG) use cases.
-This involves encoding documents when constructing a semantic or dense index, encoding queries in real-time for querying a dense index, and re-ordering (reranking) a set of documents to find the best similarity between the query vector and the retrieved documents.
-Embedding models are useful for many applications such as retrieval, reranking, clustering, classification, etc. The [Massive Text Embedding Benchmark (MTEB)](https://github.com/embeddings-benchmark/mteb) is a widely adapted benchmark for evaluating embedding models in different tasks and on multiple datasets.
-For evaluating embedding models for RAG, the “reranking” and “retrieval” tasks of MTEB are good indicators for embedding model performance.

-The embedding models research community has witnessed significant advancements in recent years, leading to substantial enhancements in the quality of open-source embedding models, such as the BGE, GTE, and E5 family of models.
-As a result, these models have become increasingly competitive with proprietary services that offer similar capabilities such as Open AI and Cohere.
-These models are usually lightweight (100-350M parameters) compared to LLMs and use an encoder architecture, which makes them ideal candidates for optimization and utilization on CPU backends running RAG pipelines.
+Embedding models are useful for many applications such as retrieval, reranking, clustering, and classification.
+The research community has witnessed significant advancements in recent years in embedding models, leading to substantial enhancements in all applications building on semantic representation.
+Models such as [BGE](http://BAAI/bge-large-en-v1.5), [GTE](http://thenlper/gte-small), and [E5](http://intfloat/multilingual-e5-large) family of models are placed at the top of the [MTEB](https://github.com/embeddings-benchmark/mteb) benchmark and in some cases outperform proprietary embedding services.
+There are a variety of model sizes found in Hugging Face’s Model hub, from lightweight (100-350M parameters) to 7B models (such as [Salesforce/SFR-Embedding-Mistral](http://Salesforce/SFR-Embedding-Mistral)).
+The lightweight models based on an encoder architecture are ideal candidates for optimization and utilization on CPU backends running semantic search-based applications, such as Retrieval Augmented Generation ([RAG](https://en.wikipedia.org/wiki/Prompt_engineering#Retrieval-augmented_generation)).

+## Information Retrieval with Embedding Models

+Embedding models encode textual data into dense vectors, capturing semantic and contextual meaning.
+This enables accurate information retrieval by representing word and document relationships more contextually.
+Typically, semantic similarity will be measured by cosine similarity between the embedding vectors.

+Should dense vectors always be used for information retrieval?
+The two dominant approaches have trade-offs:

+* Sparse retrieval matches n-grams, phrases, or metadata to search large collections efficiently and at scale.
+However, it may miss relevant documents due to lexical gaps between the query and the  document.
+* Semantic retrieval encodes text into dense vectors, capturing context and meaning better than bag-of-words.
+It can retrieve semantically related documents despite lexical mismatches.
+However, it's computationally intensive, has higher latency, and requires sophisticated encoding models compared to lexical matching like BM25.

+### Embedding models and RAG

+Embedding models serve multiple and critical purposes in RAG applications:

+* Offline Process: Encoding documents into dense vectors during indexing/updating of the retrieval document store (index).
+* Query Encoding: At query time, they encode the input query into a dense vector representation for retrieval.
+* Reranking: After initial retrieval, they can rerank the retrieved documents by encoding them into dense vectors and comparing against the query vector.
+This allows reranking documents that initially lacked dense representations.

+Optimizing the embedding model component in RAG pipelines is highly desirable for a higher efficiency experience, more particularly:

+* Document Indexing/Updating: Higher throughput allows encoding and indexing large document collections more rapidly during initial setup or periodic updates.
+* Query Encoding: Lower query encoding latency is critical for responsive real-time retrieval.
+Higher throughput supports encoding many concurrent queries efficiently, enabling scalability.
+* Reranking Retrieved Documents: After initial retrieval, embedding models need to quickly encode the retrieved candidates for reranking.
+Lower latency allows rapid reranking of documents for time-sensitive applications.
+Higher throughput supports reranking larger candidate sets in parallel for more comprehensive reranking.

-## Optimize your model with Optimum Intel
+## Optimizing Embedding Models with Optimum Intel and IPEX

-[Optimum Intel](https://github.com/huggingface/optimum-intel/) is an open-source library that accelerates end-to-end pipelines built with the Huggingface Transformers library on Intel Hardware.
-The library includes several techniques to accelerate models such as low-bit quantization, model weight pruning, distillation, and an accelerated runtime.
+[Optimum Intel](https://github.com/huggingface/optimum-intel) is an open-source library that accelerates end-to-end pipelines built with Hugging Face libraries on Intel Hardware.
+Optimum Intel includes several techniques to accelerate models such as low-bit quantization, model weight pruning, distillation, and an accelerated runtime.

-The runtime and optimizations included in Optimum Intel take advantage of Intel® Advanced Vector Extensions 512 (Intel® AVX-512) Vector Neural Network Instructions (VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX) on Intel CPUs to accelerate models.
+The runtime and optimizations included in [Optimum Intel](https://github.com/huggingface/optimum-intel) take advantage of Intel® Advanced Vector Extensions 512 (Intel® AVX-512) Vector Neural Network Instructions (VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX) on Intel CPUs to accelerate models.
+Specifically, it has built-in [BFloat16](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) (BF16) and Int8 GEMM accelerators in every core to accelerate deep learning training and inference workloads.
+AMX accelerated inference is introduced through PyTorch 2.0 and [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch) (IPEX) in addition to other optimizations for various common operators.

-Optimizing pre-trained models can be done easily with Optimum Intel many simple examples can be found [here](https://huggingface.co/docs/optimum/main/en/intel/optimization_inc).
+Optimizing pre-trained models can be done easily with Optimum Intel; many simple examples can be found [here](https://huggingface.co/docs/optimum/main/en/intel/optimization_inc).

-## Optimizing BGE-embedders with Optimum Intel
+## Example: Optimizing BGE Embedding Models

-In our evaluation, we focus on a family of embedding models (denoted as BGE) created by researchers at the [Beijing Academy of Artificial Intelligence](https://arxiv.org/pdf/2309.07597.pdf), as their models show competitive results on the widely adopted [MTEB leaderboard](https://github.com/embeddings-benchmark/mteb).
+In this blog, we focus on recently released embedding models by researchers at the [Beijing Academy of Artificial Intelligence](https://arxiv.org/pdf/2309.07597.pdf), as their models show competitive results on the widely adopted [MTEB](https://github.com/embeddings-benchmark/mteb) leaderboard.

-### BGE Embedders Technical Details
+### BGE Technical Details

-Bi-encoder models are Transformer-based encoders that were trained to minimize a similarity metric, such as cosine-similarity, between two semantically similar texts as vectors.
-For example, popular embedders use a BERT model as a base pre-trained model and fine-tune it for embedding documents.
-The vector representing the encoded text can be anything from the output layer, for example, it could be the [CLS] token vector or a mean of all document tokens.
+Bi-encoder models are Transformer-based encoders trained to minimize a similarity metric, such as cosine-similarity, between two semantically similar texts as vectors.
+For example, popular Embedding models use a BERT model as a base pre-trained model and fine-tune it for embedding documents.
+The vector representing the encoded text is created from the model outputs; for example, it can be the [CLS] token vector or a mean of all the token vectors.

 Unlike more complex embedding architectures, bi-encoders encode only single documents, thus they lack contextual interaction between encoded entities such as query-document and document-document.
-However, state-of-the-art bi-encoder embedders present competitive performance and are extremely fast due to its simple architecture.
+However, state-of-the-art bi-encoder embedding models present competitive performance and are extremely fast due to their simple architecture.

 We focus on 3 BGE models: [small](https://huggingface.co/BAAI/bge-small-en-v1.5), [base](https://huggingface.co/BAAI/bge-base-en-v1.5), and [large](https://huggingface.co/BAAI/bge-large-en-v1.5) consisting of 45M, 110M, and 355M parameters encoding to 384/768/1024 sized embedding vectors, respectively.

-We note that the optimization process we showcase below is generic and can be applied to other embedding models (including bi-encoder, cross-encoder, and such).
+We note that the optimization process we showcase below is generic and can be applied to other embedding models (including bi-encoders, cross-encoders, and such).

-### Optimization by Quantization
+### Step-by-step: Optimization by Quantization

-We present a step-by-step guide for enhancing the performance of embedders, focusing on reducing latency (with a batch size of 1) and increasing throughput (measured in documents encoded per second).
-This recipe utilizes optimum-intel and [Intel Neural Compressor](https://github.com/intel/neural-compressor) to quantize the model and use [IPEX](https://intel.github.io/intel-extension-for-pytorch/#introduction) for optimized runtime on Intel-based hardware.
+We present a step-by-step guide for enhancing the performance of embedding models, focusing on reducing latency (with a batch size of 1) and increasing throughput (measured in documents encoded per second).
+This recipe utilizes optimum-intel and [Intel Neural Compressor](https://github.com/intel/neural-compressor) to quantize the model, and uses [IPEX](https://github.com/intel/intel-extension-for-pytorch) for optimized runtime on Intel-based hardware.

-### Installing the Packages
+##### Step 1: Installing Packages

 To install optimum-intel and IPEX run the following command: